 SeeChange Health: No special forms are required when applying for an HSA-compatible plan.

-Sterling HSA: It’s very simple.
+Sterling: It’s very simple.
 Just a completed employer group application (for groups) and an individual accountholder application for each accountholder, along with a list bill and employer preferred form of contribution.
-Online enrollment and forms are available at www.sterlinghsa.com.
+Online enrollment and forms are available at www.sterlinghsa.com, a very robust employer and employee portal.

 14. Do you plan to offer an HSA-eligible plan to your own employees?

-Aetna: Aetna Inc. offers several HSA-eligible plans to our employees.
+Aetna: Aetna Inc. offers HSA plans to our employees.

 Blue Shield: Blue Shield employees have been offered a High Deductible Health Plan and HSA since January 1, 2007.